yanivnizan/knowledge-base/src/documents/docs/platforms/unity/GettingStarted.html.md

   - For a brief example, see the [example](#example) at the bottom.
   - For a more detailed example, see our MuffinRush [example](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Examples/MuffinRush/MuffinRushAssets.cs).

-5. Initialize `StoreController` with the class you just created:
+5. Initialize `SoomlaStore` with the class you just created:

     ``` cs
-    StoreController.Initialize(new YourStoreAssetsImplementation());
+    SoomlaStore.Initialize(new YourStoreAssetsImplementation());
     ```

-    Initialize StoreController in the `Start` function of `MonoBehaviour` and NOT in the `Awake` function.
+    Initialize SoomlaStore in the `Start` function of `MonoBehaviour` and NOT in the `Awake` function.
 SOOMLA has its own `MonoBehaviour` and it needs to be "Awakened" before you initialize.

-    <div class="warning-box">Initialize StoreController ONLY ONCE when your application loads.</div>
+    <div class="warning-box">Initialize SoomlaStore ONLY ONCE when your application loads.</div>

 5. You'll need an event handler in order to be notified about in-app purchasing related events.
 Refer to the [Event Handling](/docs/platforms/unity3d/Events) section for more information.